CCBDA-UPC/Assignments-2025/Lab06.md

 2025-03-19 14:54:30    INFO    Application available at team99.us-east-1.elasticbeanstalk.com.
 2025-03-19 14:54:31    INFO    Successfully launched environment: team99
 ```
 If you have followed all the steps above you shall have now a web application deployed and accesible.
+It will take a few minutes until you are able to read `Successfully launched environment`.

+You can use the `eb` command to query and interact with the Elastic Beanstalk environment.

 ```bash
 _$ eb use team99